Andrettin/Wyrmsun/readme.txt

 - Improved the AI attack back code.
 - The AI is now better capable of conducting naval assaults.

+* Buildings
+- Fixed issue with burning building graphics not appearing.

 * Miscellaneous
 - Minor pathfinding performance improvement.
 - Fixed crash which could happen when a transport ship was destroyed while a unit with a level-up point was inside.